-Students are required to have a minimum average of "C" in order to try out for any Katz Hillel Day School team.
 Any students participating in a sport must maintain an academic average of "C" in all subjects (73%) or above during the entire time that he/she is involved in the sport.
 If the student's academic average falls below a "C" in any subject (73%), he/she will be required to stop participating in the sport in order to devote more time to School work and will not be allowed to attend practices or travel with the team to away games.
 Suspension from all sports activities will last until the student has raised his/her academic average to a "C" (73%) or above.
 No child receiving a grade lower than "C" in any subject is eligible for after-school sports at Katz Hillel Day School.
 This policy is not instituted to punish but to help students keep their academic work as a high priority and not neglect it while participating in sports.

-Members of Katz Hillel Day School athletic teams will be removed from their team if found to be in violation of a school rule that results in a suspension from school, or if they receive an "N" on his or her report card.
+Members of Katz Hillel Day School athletic teams may be removed from their team if found to be in violation of a school rule that results in a suspension from school, or if they receive an "N" on his or her report card.